Mira Kubasińska: Music career

 While travelling to play in the Netherlands in 1973, Kubasińska and other members of Breakout were involved in a serious car accident on the motorway near Arnhem.
 She was the most seriously injured and was hospitalised.
-After the accident, there was a gradual depreciation of Kubasińska's position in Breakout and the also band became less popular in Poland.
+After the accident, there was a gradual depreciation of Kubasińska's position in Breakout, and the band also became less popular in Poland.
 Kubasińska and Nalepa divorced in 1980, and Breakout disbanded in 1982.

 Kubasińska then worked in several different jobs, such as paint production, painting The Smurfs toys, serving in a bar at a train station, and sewing suspenders.
 She remarried and had another son, called Konrad.

 In 1994, Kubasińska returned to music in the duo After Blues.

 Shortly before her death, Kubasińska was interviewed by Mariusz Szalbierz about her music career and how she was working on recording a new album.
 The album was finished by other musicians after she died and was released in 2009.